DraftKings Promo Code: Get $200 Bonus Bets for March Madness Round 1 Friday Games + 100% NCAA Boost

 - Complete 1x wagering requirement before withdrawing cash winnings.

 For example, if you bet $5 on Kentucky to cover the spread against Santa Clara and win, you keep your original winnings plus receive $200 in bonus bets.
-If Kentucky fails to cover, you still receive the $200 in bonus bets to continue betting on other March Madness games.
+If Kentucky fails to cover, you still receive the $200 in bonus bets to continue betting on other NCAA Tournament games.
 The 100% profit boost can enhance your potential returns on a futures bet for the tournament champion.

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-How to claim DraftKings bonus bets for March Madness Round 1 Friday games
+How to claim DraftKings bonus bets for NCAA Tournament Round 1 Friday games

 Follow these steps to secure your bonus bets for Friday's March Madness action: